Siroopfles/novaport-mcp/README.md

-# ConPort v2 - The Backend for NovaPort
+# Novaport-MCP The Backend for NovaPort

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is a **complete, from-the-ground-up rewrite** of the original [greatscottymac/context-portal](https://github.com/GreatScottyMac/context-portal).
 The purpose of this fork is to provide a robust, maintainable, and type-safe Model Context Protocol (MCP) server, specifically developed as the backend for the [NovaPort Project](https://github.com/Siroopfles/NovaPort).

-All original features of ConPort v1 have been preserved, but the underlying architecture has been rebuilt using modern tooling and best practices to ensure stability and scalability.
+All original features of ConPort have been preserved, but the underlying architecture has been rebuilt using modern tooling and best practices to ensure stability and scalability.

 ## Key Architectural Improvements